Rick Williams – President

 Erin Hrynuik – Secretary

 My interest in heritage preservation began with my interest in Calgary's local history.
 I'm currently getting my master's degree in history at the University of Calgary, so I've got quite a happy marriage between my studies and my community endeavors.
 I'm one of the newest board members for CHI and took on the secretary position right after this year's annual general meeting.
 I'm looking forward to working with the other CHI members who are passionate about advocating for preserving Calgary's heritage sites.

 I joined the CHI Board in 2016 as Communications Chair.
 Born in Winnipeg to a family of architects, craftsmen and home builders, I grew up with a strong appreciation for built heritage.
 My volunteer interests include community leadership and planning, heritage policy, and natural history/stewardship.
 Now retired from a career in business and market analysis, I have time on my hands to devote to heritage advocacy.

 I have always believed that history is best learned when spending time in the actual location where the stories emerged from.
 This is why I love heritage sites!
 When you visit a historical site, you can see the past come to life.
 I have recently graduated from the University of Calgary, with a major in history and a minor in museum and heritage studies.
 My specific interests are preserving heritage sites throughout Alberta, community engagement, and planning special events that showcase local history.

-Vacant – Director, Membership
+Vacant – Director, Volunteers